-To ensure compatibility of urban areas with nearby agricultural activity by requiring recommended setbacks from farmland and a vegetative buffer along the perimeter of the urban growth boundary where farmlands adjoin.

-To prevent fragmentation of farmable land within the city and urban growth area prior to conversion to urban development.

-To support and protect continued agricultural activities within the city and urban growth area, while also mitigating conflicts between urban and agricultural uses.
+To identify agricultural lands outside of the City of Stanfield that should be preserved and protected from urban development while also identifying land that can be urbanized to meet future growth demands.

+D. GOAL 4: FOREST LAND

+Goal: To conserve forest lands for forest uses.

+Findings: The City finds that there is no forest land within Stanfield or in the area surrounding the City.

-NATURAL RESOURCES, OPEN SPACES, SCENIC AND HISTORIC AREAS (GOAL 5)
+E GOAL 5: NATURAL RESOURCES, OPEN SPACES, SCENIC AND HISTORIC AREAS

-Background and Findings:
+Goal: To protect natural resources and conserve scenic and historic areas and open spaces.

+:

+Wetlands, Riparian Area, and Water Resources:

 Wetland and riparian areas provide numerous and complex functions that affect both aquatic and terrestrial systems.
 Many ecological functions of riparian areas are also provided by wetlands, flood plains, and vegetated upland areas.
 Riparian areas provide a buffer zone between upland uses and water resources, protecting or enhancing water quality, preventing erosion, and moderating flood flows.
 Riparian areas often provide important wildlife habitat and contribute to in-stream habitat for fish.

 The Umatilla River forms a section of the City’s western boundary.
 Stage Gulch Ditch flows through the City to join the Umatilla River.
-Both are protected by Comprehensive Plan Policy D2 and in the Development Code regulations for floodways, flood plains and open space.
+Both are protected by Comprehensive Plan Policy E2 and in the Development Code regulations for floodways, flood plains and open space.

 Stanfield has elected to use the “safe harbor” process to comply with Riparian Corridor requirements of Goal 5, as outlined in OAR 660-023-0090.
 The safe harbor process identifies a riparian corridor boundary of 75 ft. upland from the top of bank for fish-bearing streams with an average stream flow of greater than 1,000 cubic feet per second (cfs).
 The riparian corridor boundary is 50 ft. upland from the top of bank for fish-bearing streams with an average stream flow of less than 1,000 cfs.
-Where the riparian corridor includes all or part of a significant wetland (as defined in OAR 660-023-0100), the riparian corridor boundary is measured from, and includes, the upland edge of the wetland.
+Where the riparian corridor includes all or part of a significant wetland (as defined in OAR 660-023-0100), the riparian corridor boundary is measured from, and includes the upland edge of the wetland.
 Where the top of bank is not clearly defined, or when the surrounding terrain consists predominately of steep cliffs, local governments must determine the riparian corridor boundary using the standard inventory process from OAR 660-023-0030.

 Stanfield’s significant riparian areas are adjacent to Stage Gulch Ditch or the Umatilla River.
 A 1998 letter from the Oregon Department of Fish and Wildlife to the Department of Land Conservation and Development identified the Umatilla River as one that “supports a diverse assemblage of anadromous and resident fish.”
 The National Marine Fisheries Service (NOAA Fisheries) confirms on its website that the Umatilla River provides habitat for both the Mid-Columbia River Spring Run Chinook Salmon and the Middle Columbia River Steelhead.
 Stage Gulch Ditch provides an important ecological function within the Umatilla River watershed and is identified in Attachment A to the Stanfield Comprehensive Plan Technical Report Update as being home to resident rainbow trout.

-Per the “safe harbor” regulations described above, the Umatilla River is identified as a fish-bearing stream with a discharge of more than 1,000 cubic feet per second (CFS), and has a riparian corridor width of 75 ft. upland from the top of the stream bank or intersecting wetland.
-Stage Gulch Ditch is identified as a fish-bearing stream with a discharge of less than 1,000 CFS, and has a riparian corridor width of 50 ft. upland from the top of the stream bank or intersecting wetland.
+Per the “safe harbor” regulations described above, the Umatilla River is identified as a fish-bearing stream with a discharge of more than 1,000 cubic feet per second (CFS) and has a riparian corridor width of 75 ft. upland from the top of the stream bank or intersecting wetland.
+Stage Gulch Ditch is identified as a fish-bearing stream with a discharge of less than 1,000 CFS and has a riparian corridor width of 50 ft. upland from the top of the stream bank or intersecting wetland.